apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

  * Document Overview
  * Tips for first-time users.
  * SECTION 1.
 Prerequisites.
  * SECTION 2.
-Prepare the Fortress Realm.
+Prepare Tomcat for the Context Realm.
  * SECTION 3.
-Enable Fortress Realm for Web context.
+Enable Web App to use the Context Realm.
  * More on the Realm Proxy

 ___________________________________________________________________________________